 Why are Lugia prices taking flight?

-2. Lugia was the on the box of Pokemon Silver.
+2. Lugia was the the box cover artwork for Pokemon Silver.
 Each generation of Pokemon games brings new players to the world of Pokemon.
 While Charizard was the face of Generation 1 players, Lugia was the face of Generation 2.
 Your big brother might have been Charizard guy, but you were a Lugia fan.

 3. Lugia starred in the 2nd Pokemon Movie – Pokemon The Movie 2000.
 This Lugia movie made over $130 million dollars at the box office.
 Charizard has been in several movies, but has not been the subject, or the star.
 Though I loved the Charizard scene in Detective Pikachu.